kanglicheng/code-school/ruby/homeworks/git-homeworks.md

 ## Submitting homework
 We want to do our homework within our *homeworks* repo.
 If we've just initialized our homeworks repo then we already have the most up-to-date version on our machine, but if we are doing our homework from a different machine we will need to *clone* our remote repo to make a new local copy we can work from.

 As we progress, we will create a new directory for each day's work.
-Our homeworks repo will take the following form:
+The following directory structure is an example of how your Github repository should look like.
+As developers we need to follow the directory and structure of the company we work for, AppAcademy is not the exception, **not following AppAcademy directory convention will result in your homework not being accepted.**

 ```
-homeworks/
-  |
-   -- W1D1/
-   -- W1D2/
-   -- W1D3/
+aA-homeworks/ (root directory)
+├── W1D3
+│   └── recursion.rb
+├── W1D4
+│   └── rabbit.txt
+├── W1D5
+│   ├── map.rb
+│   ├── queue.rb
+│   └── stack.rb
+└── W2D1
+    ├── Gemfile
+    ├── Gemfile.lock
+    ├── lib
+    └── spec
 ```

 Before beginning the day's homework, ensure your local repo is up-to-date with the remote.